Brody-code-designer/brody-code-designer/README.md

 ### Work Experience:
+- **Gesture Back-end Engineer:** At Gesture I built ETL pipelines for data integration between databases and the CRM.
 - **Bootcamp Assistant Instructor:** As a bootcamp instructor I helped students build web applications using a modified MERN stack.

 ### Cool Things About Me
-- 🕶 JavaScript is currently my most utilized coding language
+- 🕶 JavaScript is the name of the game
 - 🌱 My focus is utilizing my development skills
 - 👯 I’m looking to collaborate on fun projects that will improve my skills!
 - 💬 Feel free to ask me about any of my repositories or projects.